House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 using Emerson C50 Straight-Edge Clamps

-Straight edge clamps are a required tool for anyone who does woodworking but doesn’t have a table saw.
-It’s critical for straight lines, dado slots, and other important cuts, so you will find it is one of your most-used tools.
+Straight-edge clamps are required for anyone who does woodworking but doesn’t have a table saw.
+It’s critical for straight lines, dado slots, and other vital cuts.
 It’s a simple device, and you might not think there’s a difference between them, but with the advent of self-clamping, there can be a considerable difference from one brand to the next.

-We’ve chosen 8 different popular brands of straight edge clamps to review for you to see the differences between brands and hear about our personal experiences with each.
-We’ll share with you all of the pros and cons of each model, and we’ve also included a short buyer’s guide where we talk about what’s important to look for while shopping for a straight edge clamp.
+We’ve chosen 8 popular brands of straight-edge clamps to review for you to see the differences between brands and hear about our personal experiences with each.
+We’ll share with you all the pros and cons of each model, and we’ve also included a short buyer’s guide where we talk about what’s important to look for while shopping for a straight-edge clamp.

-Join us while we take a close look at the straight edge clamps and discuss length, clamping technique, rigidity, profile height, and more to help you make an educated purchase.
+Join us while we closely examine the straight-edge clamps and discuss length, clamping technique, rigidity, profile height, and more to help you make an educated purchase.

 Rating Image Product Details